-A tramway linked the lower tram building with the radome area located on top of Kangukhsam Mountain (Figure A-2).
-Site 33 consisted of a tram terminal building connected to the upper camp by an enclosed track man-lift (USACE 2009a).
+A tramway linked the lower tram building with the radome area located on top of to the upper camp by an enclosed track man-lift (USACE 2009a).
 The structures and tram towers were demolished and removed during the 2003 and 2005 field seasons.
-During the 2001 RI, surface soil samples were collected from stained soil outside the upper tram bay.
+During the